How does this medication work? What will it do for me?

 Before you begin using a medication, be sure to inform your doctor of any medical conditions or allergies you may have, any medications you are taking, whether you are pregnant or breast-feeding, and any other significant facts about your health.
 These factors may affect how you should use this medication.

 Birth control: Effective birth control must be used during treatment and for at least 3 months after stopping therapy.
-If you are using birth control pills or another form of hormonal birth control, it is advised that a barrier method also be used.
+If you are using birth control pills or another form of hormonal birth control, you should also use a barrier method, such as condoms.
 Tell your doctor immediately if you become pregnant while using this medication.

 Bleeding problems: Nintedanib may increase your risk of bleeding.
 This risk may be greater if you are taking medications such as warfarin or if you have bleeding problems.
 If you develop unexplained bruising, nosebleeds, dark or tarry stools, or start coughing up blood, contact your doctor immediately or seek immediate medical attention.